chiragpatel39/decolonizing_bharatiya_keyboards/README.md

 ### Results:
 In my testing with Gujarati, transliteration required 23% more keystrokes.

 Typing time and number of keystrokes are highly correlated.
-Therefore, we can conclude that typing with transliteration requires 23% more time.
+Therefore, we can conclude that -  "__typing with transliteration requires 23% more time.__"
+Let us remember, that typing with transliteration also requires us to do mental conversion of Bhartiya Script to Roman Script.
+We can assume that this conversion requires non zero amount of time as with the any mental process.
+Therefore, we would now have to update our conclusion:

+   __Conclusion:__ Typing with transliteration would require ___at least___ 23% more time.

 ### Question :
 Why we don't have Bharatiya alphabets on keyboards?
 Rest of the world have it.
-The image shown above is Thai Magic Keyboard from Apple.
+Almost all countries have their own keyboard layouts.
+The image shown in title is _Thai_ Magic Keyboard from Apple.

+### But India is a multi-lingual country
+This is a classic argument made by pro-english when it comes to Bharat's Languages.
+The argument is : Since India is a multilingula country, English serves as a neutral language.
+Developing anything in more than one language is not possible.
+The inherent assumption is in this argument is each nation should have __exactly one__ keyboard layout.
+Also they assume that the same principle (one nation one keyboard layout) is followed in the other countries.
+Nothing can be farther from truth than this belief.

+Let's verify this belief taking the example of Apple which is known to be the __least__ customization-friendly.

+Apple sells macbooks in USA with 16 keyboard layout options in USA. https://www.apple.com/shop/buy-mac/macbook-air/midnight-apple-m2-chip-with-8-core-cpu-and-8-core-gpu-256gb

 ### TODO